Fire Department

 Emergency Support

-The RTAA has mutual aid agreements with Reno Fire, Sparks Fire and Truckee Meadows Fire to support each other in emergencies.
+The RTAAFD has mutual aid agreements with Reno Fire, Sparks Fire and Truckee Meadows Fire to support each other in emergencies.
 This means the airport fire department can be requested for assistance in special circumstances.
 This has occurred in situations like wildfires or where firefighting foam has been required.

 Training Collaboration

-Join the RNO Fire Department
+Join the Fire Department

 Explore Openings